 The key benchmarks that’ll help you predict your traffic and order volume this peak holiday season are:

 Another way to calculate whether your eCommerce site can handle the incoming seasonal traffic starts with identifying typical peak traffic hours and reviewing the load it places on your digital storefronts.
-Multiply this number by 3 to predict the resources you’ll need to handle a bulky peak traffic.
+Multiply this number by 3 to predict the resources you’ll need to handle a bulky eCommerce website traffic.

 Such data approximations predict the peak traffic your retail websites can expect and then to find ways to meet the peak demand.
 And of course, don’t forget that 58% of consumers expect to do more online purchases after the pandemic.
 So, you might need to include such considerations into your list of factors affecting website performance.